 Place the gelatin sheet in a bowl of cold water for 15 minutes so it becomes soft and ready to use.
 Bring a large pot of water to a boil – no need to fill the pot, 1-2 inches of water in the bottom of the pot is enough.
 In large a stainless steel bowl (that will comfortably sit over the pot of boiling water), whisk together the eggs, sugar, lime zest and juice and basil puree.
 Set over the pot of boiling water (bain-marie, or water bath method) and whisk continuously until the mixture reaches 183°F [84°C].

 Pass the mixture through a strainer to get rid of the lime zest and bigger basil leaf bits, then transfer back into a mixing bowl.
 Whisk in the softened gelatin sheet and then use a hand mixer to mix for 10 minutes.
 If the mixture seems too thick (if it doesn’t seem to move around the mixer easily) add a bit of warm water, 1 tbsp at a time, being very careful not to add too much.
 The mixture should have a loose pudding consistency.
-Add the almond meal and mix thoroughly.
+Add the almond flour and mix thoroughly.
 Transfer the mixture to a small bowl and cover by putting plastic wrap directly on the surface of the cream.
 Refrigerate until set and cold (at least 5 hours or overnight).

 Make the shells: Take the egg whites out of the refrigerator about an hour before making the macarons to bring them back to room temperature.
 Line two doubled baking sheets with parchment paper and set aside.

-Place the almond meal, powdered sugar and lime zest in the bowl of a food processor.
+Place the almond flour, powdered sugar and lime zest in the bowl of a food processor.
 Finely grind everything together for a minute or two.
 Stop the processor, scrape the sides and bottom of the bowl, and process again for a minute.
 After processing the powdered sugar and almond meal, carefully sieve the mixture but put any zest that doesn’t go through the sieve back into the bowl (you want that flavor in your macarons!).
 Reserve.

 Put the egg whites in a large stainless steel bowl.
 Beat at medium/high speed with a handheld or stand mixer.
 Once they start to get bubbly and white and the whisk is lightly leaving marks, slowly add the granulated sugar.
 Keep on beating until stiff peaks form.